Digital Learning: What is it, and how does it work?

 Frequently Asked Questions

 It's important to note that the best technology is the one that fits your specific context, goals, and needs.
 Consider adopting VR technology to create immersive learning experiences for your students, such as virtual field trips or simulations.
 AI in the form of chatbot, AI-powered writing tools, or AI-powered learning management systems are also new and innovative ways to support student learning and engagement.
 To engage staff or students, use tools like Google Docs, Microsoft Office 365, or Trello to allow them to work on projects together in real-time.
 A quick survey of sites to increase engagement is to skill up your staff and to onboard them into your organization’s culture.
 Digital storytelling is one method of achieving both of these targets.
 Luckily for you, the focus at the 2024 TxDLA Conference, March 25-28 in Galveston, is all about engaging students in a digital environment.
 Come see how you can embrace methods of engaging your staff/students in a comprehensive and fun environment.
 Or, join TxDLA to access our growing video library for members on using technology to engage students.

 You might consider providing alternative text for images, videos and audio files to make your content accessible to those with visual and auditory impairments.
 Use a variety of media such as text, images, videos, and audio to present information in multiple ways.
 You might also create interactive elements such as quizzes, polls, and discussions to keep students engaged.
 One of the fastest ways to check for accessibility is to use an accessibility checker website.
-Many free options are available such as, Accessibility Checker.org, though, this is a reactive step.
+Many free options are available such as EXPERTE.com's Accessibility Checker or Accessibility Checker.org, though, this is a reactive step.
 A more comprehensive method would be to design your content from the ground up with accessibility in mind.
 The TxDLA Digital Accessibility Certificate program offered several times throughout each year, is a vetted and reliable method of ensuring your content is always accessible.
 There are also multiple sessions on digital accessibility at our upcoming 2024 TxDLA Conference, March 25-28 in Galveston, including a free three-hour pre-conference workshop specifically covering digital accessibility.